What is acne and who gets it?

 - If acne affects the back, chest and shoulders – opt for light, breathable clothing to let the skin breathe

-If you suffer from acne, book an appointment with one of our GP’s on 07 3852 4878 to discuss treatment plans.
+If you suffer from acne, book an appointment with one of our GP’s on 07 3852 4878 to discuss a skin treatment plan.
 We understand the impact a skin condition can have on your self-esteem and mental health so don’t forget to mention how the acne is impacting you.

 All About Acne, Acne Causes, https://acne.org.au/causes/, accessed 16th July 2021